 There is a central register of judgments.
 The relevant register is called the Register of Judgments, Orders and Fines for England & Wales.
 Both County Court and High Court judgments stay on the register for a period of six years.
 However, if the judgment debtor pays within one month, it is possible to get the judgment removed from the register.
 Further, if the judgment debtor pays after one month, it is possible to have the record of the judgment marked "satisfied".

 There are currently broadly four different regimes for the enforcement of foreign civil and commercial judgments in England and Wales.
 The state of origin of the judgment, the date of the judgment and the subject matter of the judgment determine which regime applies.
 During the Brexit Transition Period these four regimes are unchanged.
 However, the UK is still negotiating the terms of its relationship with the EU at the end of the Transition Period (currently scheduled for 31 December 2020, unless extended) so the legal basis for enforcing judgments from EU states, from January 2021, is uncertain.
 The UK has indicated that it would like to accede to the Lugano Convention in its own right, but the EU has yet to agree to its accession.

 The main European regime comprises three (very slightly) different instruments:

-The applicability of these European regimes going forward will depend upon the terms by which the UK leaves the EU.
-In particular, if the UK leaves the EU without a withdrawal agreement, it may no longer be possible to enforce foreign judgments in England and Wales using any of these regimes.
+The applicability of these European regimes going forward will depend upon the terms of the UK's relationship with the EU after the current Transition Period.
+In particular, if there is no final negotiated withdrawal agreement, it may no longer be possible to enforce foreign judgments in England and Wales using any of the three regimes listed above.

 Hague Choice of Court Convention 2005 (Hague)